elias-ik/bf-interpreter/README.md

 - `,`: Input a character and store it in the byte at the data pointer.
 - `[`: Jump past the matching `]` if the byte at the data pointer is zero.
 - `]`: Jump back to the matching `[` if the byte at the data pointer is nonzero.

+## Deviation from Brainfuck standard
+### Memory
+The interpreter uses a vector of bytes to represent the program's memory.
+The vector is dynamically sized and can grow (not shrink) as needed, meaning that the memory is essentially unlimited in both directions, up to a maximum length of `usize` (which realistically no computer can handle).
+### Loops
+In addition to the standard Brainfuck loops with square brackets (`[` and `]`), this interpreter also supports loops with curly braces (`{` and `}`) and parentheses (`(` and `)`).
+These loops work in the same way as the square bracket loops, allowing for more "readable" brainfuck code.

 ## License